brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 }
 ```

-Let's take a look at what our project structure should look like at this stage
+Let's take a look at what our project structure should look like at this stage.

 ```
 |-- .env